 • Training new volunteers and teaching them the management techniques that have been put in place there as well as introducing them to the animals.

-• Take measures to ensure the safety of yourself, the volunteers, staff and visitors to the park.
+• Take measures to ensure the safety of yourself, the volunteers, staff and visitors to the sanctuary.

 • Working with the Administrator to update the animal files and liaise with the administrator to make sure that all information is up to date on the computers.